👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 4. Polar High Pressure Belts (near the

-Cold dense air descends, producing extremely dry and cold conditions.
+poles) Cold, dense air descends, producing extremely dry and cold conditions.

 - regulate global wind circulation, and

-- strongly influence the distribution of deserts and humid zones.
+distribution of deserts and humid zones.

 Latitude, Climate and Agriculture Limits of Iran